sustainable-computing-io/kepler-doc/docs/design/metrics.md

 Note:
     "system_process" is a special indicator that aggregate all the non-container workload into system process consumption metric.

-## Kepler metrics for Container resource utilization:
+## Kepler metrics for Container resource utilization

 ### Base metric